We invite you to join us — certify in Anatomy Trains Structural Integration.

 NEW to ATSI

 Welcome!
-New students looking to enroll in an ATSI course (previously KMI) need to meet the prerequisites outlined for Part I and submit an ATSI Application for approval into the program.
+New students looking to enroll in an ATSI course (previously KMI) need to meet the prerequisites outlined for Part I and submit an ATSI Application with a $500 non-refundable deposit for approval into the program.

 In the second phase, students apply the assessments and techniques from Part 1 to practice a 3-series protocol of Structural Integration with clinical practice on outside models in a 10-day program.